History | Aga Khan Academies

 The campus design was inspired by Swahili architecture.
 Our campus sits on an 18-acre piece of land that includes a residential facility, a sports complex, classrooms, resources areas and common areas.

 We pride ourselves on having a multicultural student body, which excels not only in academic pursuits, but also in sports, cultural activities and community initiatives.
 Our programme has already proved successful, with our students achieving strong academic results.
-In 2007, we saw our first International Baccalaureate Diploma graduates obtain acceptance as well as scholarships from top post-secondary institutions worldwide.
+In 2007, we saw our first International Baccalaureate Diploma Programme graduates obtain acceptance as well as scholarships from top post-secondary institutions worldwide.

 The Academies network